Name: Joe Bickerton IEng MRAeS

 What spurred you to progress towards registration as an Incorporated Engineer (IEng)?

-I have always been keen on continuing professional development and saw this progression as a benchmark against which to measure myself.
+I have always been keen on Continuing Professional Development (CPD) and saw this progression as a benchmark against which to measure myself.
 Along with my studies I was able to map my development in my roles.
 Achieving IEng registration was the culmination and, to an extent, the validation of all that I had been working towards.

 Describe your experience of how you became an IEng